LaurentInSeattle/Lyt.QrCode/README.md

 - **Text Message**: Supports either 'sms:' , 'mms:' or 'mmsto:' protocols plus WhatsApp links.
 See: https://github.com/LaurentInSeattle/Lyt.QrCode/blob/main/Lyt.QrCode/Content/QrTextMessage.cs

 - **Wifi**: Supports all variants of network authentication.
 See: https://github.com/LaurentInSeattle/Lyt.QrCode/blob/main/Lyt.QrCode/Content/QrWifi.cs

+# Asynchrony

+TODO: Document how to

+# QR Code Modules

+TODO: Document how to access the module data

+# Adding your own Content Classes

+TODO: Document how to

+# Debugging and Troubleshooting

+TODO: Document how the Result classes.

+# Contributing

+Contributions are always welcome!
+Please feel free to submit a Pull Request.

+# License and Credits

+Zebra Crossing - Apache 2.0